You want to learn more about fertilization and have spotted NPK values on a fertilizer. In this article, you will learn about NPK in Soil and more.

 Nutrients get into the soil in multiple ways.
 By decaying and decomposing animal and plant material in the soil.
 By bacteria and weathering rocks, by rainwater, and from the atmosphere.

 What nutrients are in the soil?

 Some of the essential nutrients in the soil are NPK.
 N stands for Nitrogen (N), P stands for Phosphorus (P) and K stands for Potassium (K).
 In addition, other nutrients in the soil are calcium (Ca), magnesium (Mg), and sulfur (S).

 Why do plants need nutrients in the soil?

 Soil is essential for plants as it holds the roots of plants.
 Roots are essential for nutrient uptake.
-In the soil are many essential nutrients that plants need for growth, flowering and for fruit production.
+Plants need many essential nutrients in the soil for growth, flowering, and fruit production.

-Fertilizing plants is essential no matter if you are an outdoor gardener or are taking care of plants indoors.
-Studying nutrients in soil and knowing the needs of your specific plant are the key to good looking and happy growing plants.
+Fertilizing plants is essential whether you are an outdoor gardener or taking care of plants indoors.
+Studying nutrients in the soil and knowing the needs of your specific plant is the key to good-looking and happy growing plants.